Master of Science in Applied Sciences and Engineering: Computer Science

 - Multimedia: Students in this specialisation will conduct in-depth exploration of techniques for signal processing and communication of multimedia content.
 The programme is designed to build thorough technological and scientific knowledge of various multimedia domains, such as digital television, telephony and videophony, computer animation, computer games, and the Internet.
 Students will gain experience with complex ICT architectures for the processing, distribution, and consumption of multimedia content.

-- Software Engineering: In this specialisation, students gain the skills needed to build complex software applications and software-intensive systems.
+- Software Languages and Software Engineering: In this specialisation, students gain the skills needed to build complex software applications and software-intensive systems.
 Students are also taught scientifically sound methods, as well as the newest techniques and tools for the development of software.
 The curriculum also includes research topics in programming languages and integrated development environments.

 - Web & Information Systems: This specialisation is geared towards information-system development and application development in the context of the Web.
 Students will learn about data and semantic representation techniques and acquire thorough technological and scientific knowledge related to the newest technological developments for the Web.
 Students can participate in research in the area of ontologies, new media systems (multimedia, Virtual Reality, computer games, social systems, and the “Internet of Things”).

 For an overview of all Master courses, click here.

 Click here to take a look at example timetables for all four specialisations.